scpstar/Group-E--PRT-585-Software-Engineering-Practice/Sonal-S331393/Week1/readme.md

 ## What are Razor components? ##
 - A Razor file defines components that make up a portion of the app UI.
 Components in Blazor are analogous to user controls in ASP.NET Web Forms
 - At compile time, each Razor component is built into a .NET class.
 The class includes common UI elements like state, rendering logic, lifecycle methods, and event handlers

+## What are Razor directives? ##
+- Razor directives are component markup used to add C# inline with HTML
+- With directives, developers can define single statements, methods, or larger code blocks

+### Code directives ###
+- You can use @expression() to add a C# statement inline with HTML.
+If you require more code, use the @code directive to add multiple statements enclosed by parentheses
+- You can also add an @functions section to the template for methods and properties.
+They're added to the top of the generated class, where the document can reference them

+### Page directives ###
+- The @Page directive is special markup that identifies a component as a page.
+Use this directive to specify a route
+- The route maps to an attribute route that the Blazor engine recognizes to register and access the page

+## Razor data binding ##
+- Data binding allows two-way synchronization between HTML and Microsoft .NET
+- Data is pushed from HTML to .NET when a component is rendered
+- Use @bind markup to bind a C# variable to an HTML object
+- You define the C# variable by name as a string in the HTML